 Why and When to Pre-Bake Your Pie Crust

-When it comes to pie recipes, the crust is just as important as the filing.
-Now whether the pie crust should be thick-and-chewy or thin-and-crispy, is a matter of personal preference.
+When it comes to pie recipes, the crust is just as important as the filling.
+Whether the pie crust should be thick-and-chewy or thin-and-crispy is a matter of personal preference.
 But what's not up for debate is the fact that most pie recipes turn out better if the crust is pre-baked.

 Pre-baking, or blind baking, is a process in which pie dough is placed into its pan and baked in the oven prior to filling.
 Pre-baking keeps the rising steam from puffing up the layers of crust during baking.
 In this method, a barrier (like parchment paper or tin foil) is placed over the soft dough and filled with about a pound and a half of dry, uncooked beans of some sort.
 You can buy specialty pie weights or "baking beans," but any type of bean will work.
 Using beans is essential as they hold the dough in its place and consequently prevent it from excessive shrinkage.